elastic/kibana/x-pack/plugins/event_log/README.md

 ECS fields is limited today, but can be extended fairly easily.
 We are being conservative in adding new fields though, to help prevent indexing explosions.

-A client API is available for other plugins to
+A client API is available for other plugins to:

 - register the events they want to write
 - write the events, with helpers for `duration` calculation, etc